stoneharry/WoW-Custom-Class/README.md

 My initial goal is to get the shell of a class in.
 Once I have that process fully figured out I will start adding more specific features for my class (Engineer).

-The first file to modify is ChrClasses.dbc.
+The first file to modify is `ChrClasses.dbc`.
 I have added a new row using MyDBCEditor:

 https://wowdev.wiki/DB/ChrClasses
 ![ChrClasses.dbc modified with MyDBCEditor](https://i.imgur.com/KYF1c8X.png)

-Next we need to modify CharBaseInfo.dbc which maps which races are allowed to play which classes.
+Next we need to modify `CharBaseInfo.dbc` which maps which races are allowed to play which classes.
 I have made warrior able to play Engineer.
 MyDBCEditor and DBCUtil didn't seem to be able to open this file for me, but Tallis was able to.

 https://wowdev.wiki/DB/CharBaseInfo
 ![CharBaseInfo.dbc modified with Tallis](https://i.imgur.com/1Feg8Xm.png)